eMedicine Specialties > Thoracic Surgery > Miscellaneous

 Acquired tracheomalacia, if severely symptomatic, can be treated by internal stenting, external stenting, or tracheostomy.

-The use of various types of tubes and stents for the management of tracheomalacia is helpful.11 Reports exist of success with Montgomery and Dumon tubes in the literature.
+The use of various types of tubes and stents for the management of tracheomalacia is helpful.
+[19] Reports exist of success with Montgomery and Dumon tubes in the literature.
 Short-term satisfactory results also have been reported with the use of expandable metallic stent (Palmaz Stent) placement in patients with intractable respiratory symptoms caused by tracheomalacia.

 Treatment of tracheomalacia in adult patients

-The finding may be incidental in many adults with tracheomalacia; these patients are asymptomatic and do not require therapy.
 In symptomatic patients, care is initially supportive.
 Tracheomalacia frequently occurs in patients who also have chronic obstructive pulmonary disease (COPD), and the obstructive disorder optimally should be treated first.
 If conservative measures fail, noninvasive, positive-pressure ventilation can be used in the short term to keep the airway open and to facilitate secretion drainage.
 In selected patients, surgery may be used.
 Tracheostomy alone may be effective because the tracheostomy tube might bypass the malacic segment, or the tube itself might splint the airway open.
 If the patient has generalized and extensive disease, a longer tube may be necessary.

 A range of stents can be utilized to keep the airway open mechanically.
 Metal stents have been used to manage airway obstruction.
 Such stents can be easily placed by flexible bronchoscopy, are visible on plain radiographs, expand dynamically, and preserve mucociliary function.
 Formation of granulation tissue, which can cause severe problems including airway obstruction, airway perforation, and death, is a potential complication.
 Silicone stents are easy to insert, reposition, and remove.
 However, placing these stents requires rigid bronchoscopy and general anesthesia.